SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 AMR API reads Users and Groups as Authors or Modifiers as part of the metadata of the objects.

 If set to `true`, AMR API reads all Users in Site Collections.
-When reading multiple Document Libraries under the same Site Collection, the same Users and Group may appear in the read package multiple times.
+When reading multiple Document Libraries under the same Site Collection, the same Users and Group might appear in the read package multiple times.

 ##### IncludeDirectDescendantsOnly